3 killed, 9 wounded in factory fire in Turkey's Istanbul | www.lokmattimes.com

 3 killed, 9 wounded in factory fire in Turkey's Istanbul

-At least three people were killed and nine others were wounded on Friday in a fire that erupted at a factory in Turkey's largest city Istanbul, local officials said.
+Istanbul, April 30 At least three people were killed and nine others were wounded in a fire that broke out at a factory in Turkey's largest city Istanbul, local officials said.

-The fire broke out at a chemical factory in the Tuzla district on the Asian side of the city for unknown reasons, the Istanbul Governor's office said in a statement.
+The fire broke out at a chemical factory in the Tuzla district on the Asian side of the city for unknown reasons, the Istanbul Governor's office said on Friday in a statement.

-It noted that firefighter teams, ambulances, and rescue units were immediately dispatched to the scene, and the fire was brought under control.
+It added that firefighter teams, ambulances and rescue units were immediately dispatched to the scene, and the fire was brought under control, Xinhua news agency reported.

+According to the statement, nine workers received minor injuries in the fire, but three others lost their lives.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app